 Juvenile arthritis describes arthritis in children.
 Arthritis is caused by inflammation of the joints.
 Find out all you need to know about juvenile arthritis.

 Osteoporosis is a bone disease that develops when the bones get weaker and less dense.
 When a child or teen develops osteoporosis, the condition is known as juvenile osteoporosis.

 Building healthy bones during childhood through healthy nutrition and lifestyle habits could help prevent or delay osteoporosis and fractures later in life.

 Your childhood and teen years are a prime time to learn habits that will help you keep your bones, joints, muscles, and skin healthy for years to come.
 Have fun exploring these pages, and come back often for updates and new features.

 What is Marfan syndrome?
 It is a disorder that affects connective tissue, which supports many parts of your body.
-Marfan is often a genetic disease.
+Marfan syndrome is often a genetic disease.

 What is osteoarthritis?
 It damages the slippery tissue that covers the ends of bones, causing bones to rub together, producing pain, swelling, and loss of motion.

-What is osteogenesis imperfecta?
-It is a genetic disease, also called brittle bone disease, that causes bones to be weak and break easily.
+Osteogenesis imperfecta is a genetic disease, also called brittle bone disease, that causes bones to be weak and break easily.